PelePhysics

 The pmf.dat file will look like (for a 9-species hydrogen mechanism)

 And is the file that the code needs, the place can be selected in the input file (see example in exm/planar flame).
-This set-up does not reuire to set-up poetry, but additional options can be done followingPelephysics documentation
+This set-up does not reuire to set-up poetry, but additional options can be done followingPelephysics documentationarrow-up-right

 Last updated